m-schuetz/ShuffleGenerator/README.md

 # ShuffleGenerator

-* Incrementally generate large shuffled arrays.
+* Incrementally generate a shuffled version of a range array, e.g. shuffle([0, 1, 2, ..., n-1]).
-* Can be used to shuffle huge data sets, one batch at a time.
+* Resulting numbers can be used as indices to shuffle huge data sets, one batch at a time.
 * In-core, requires roughly numberOfElements * 4 bytes of memory.

 # Usage